blavi/MVI-MvRx-Hilt-Kotlin/README.md

 - Room - persistence library providing an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite

-- Rx Android - Reactive Extensions for Android
+- RxAndroid - Reactive Extensions for Android

-- Rx Kotlin - Kotlin Extensions for RxJava
+- RxKotlin - Kotlin Extensions for RxJava

 - RxBinding - a set of support libraries to make the implementation of user interaction with the UI elements in Android easier